AhmadRazaJamal/Bacteria-Basher/README.md

 To run:

-1. Run "node server.js" in terminal.
+1. Run "node server.js" in the Bacter Basher directory in the terminal.
 2. Open localhost:4000 in the browser.